 Try to use keywords related to local Chinese searches, optimize your content and SEO according to the above search engines so you can drive more traffic to your business.

 3. YOU SHOULD HAVE MOBILE COMPATIBILITY FOR BUSINESS WEBSITES

 If a growing market like the Chinese consumer market relies heavily on tablets and smartphones, you must work on delivering them an outstanding mobile experience to boost your profit and sales in China.
-You should optimize your business sites, so they are responsive, quick and compatible for mobile phones.
-Most Hong Kong B2B Marketplaces also offer mobile compatibility so they can target their potential consumers in China.
+You should optimize your business sites, so they are responsive, quick and compatible with mobile phones.
+Most China B2B Marketplaces also offer mobile compatibility so they can target their potential consumers in China.